-- Meerkats are social animals, so should always be housed in a group to prevent stress and behavioural problems. - Enclosures should be as spacious as possible, and provide a suitable substrate for digging and creation of a burrow system. - Multiple hide areas and tunnels should also be placed as bolt-holes, as these animals can be very nervous.
-They are however, also highly curious animals, so should be provided with environmental enrichment by hiding food in pine cones, toilet rolls or treat balls, burying insects in a sand box, providing mazes of cardboard boxes, or introducing other unfamiliar objects which can be investigated. - Ideally an enclosure should have both indoor and outdoor areas, with indoor temperatures maintained > 20°C to reflect their warmer natural environment. - Enclosures should be cleaned regularly and disinfected with a suitable pet disinfectant product.
+- Enclosures should be as spacious as possible and provide a suitable substrate for digging and creation of a burrow system. - Multiple hide areas and tunnels should also be placed as bolt-holes, as these animals can be very nervous.
+They are however, also highly curious animals, so should be provided with environmental enrichment by hiding food in pine cones, toilet rolls or treat balls, burying insects in a sand box, providing mazes of cardboard boxes, or introducing other unfamiliar objects which can be investigated. - Ideally an enclosure should have both indoor and outdoor areas, with indoor temperatures maintained > 20°C to reflect their warmer natural environment. - Heat and UV lighting may need to be provided in the UK to emulate their natural environment.
+Humidity needs to be very low to avoid health risks - Enclosures should be cleaned regularly and disinfected with a suitable pet disinfectant product.